Vivarail: Diesel and battery units

 In November 2014, Vivarail bought 156 driving motor cars and 70 carriages of ex London Underground D78 Stock which were being replaced by S Stock.
 The stated purpose of the Class 230 is to ameliorate a perceived shortage of affordable, modern rolling stock on Britain's regional rail routes, resulting from the slow pace of electrification.

 Electric units

 Other units retain their electric capability as they have been re-engineered into Class 484 units for use on the Island Line.

 Demise

 The company announced its intention to appoint administrators in November 2022, and entered administration on 1 December 2022, less than two weeks before Shooter's death.
 Its trains were temporarily withdrawn from passenger service on the Marston Vale line by London Northwestern Railway the same day.

 The business is currently being wound down and has ceased trading.

 In February 2023, assets including rolling stock and intellectual property rights were purchased by train operator GWR, which also employed nine Vivarail staff to continue the preparation of its Class 230 for trial.
 A number of assets were also purchased by incumbent operator Transport for Wales Rail in February 2023.

+Pop-Up Metro

+In addition to Vivarail, another RDC subsidiary, Pop-Up Metro, has been promoting the Class 230 in the United States, as a vehicle to be used on hybrid rail lines.
+In 2021, two Class 230s were bought by Pop-Up Metro for demonstration in the US.
+These two trainsets have been demonstrated at the Rockhill Trolley Museum.

+Pop-Up Metro technology had been proposed for the Iowa City–North Liberty commuter rail, before that proposal was stalled in 2025.